pminina01/readthedocs/Gdc-layout-renderer.md

 Global Diagnostics Context item.
 Provided for compatibility with log4net.

-Supported in .NET, Silverligth, Compact Framework and Mono.
+Supported in .NET, Silverlight, Compact Framework and Mono.

 ##Configuration Syntax
 ```